Testing candidates for cultural fit during the job interview is essential for making good hires who are likely to have a long tenure at your company.

 But, if your portrayal of your company’s culture is accurate, then sharing information about your company’s culture during the interview can help candidates decide that your company is a good fit.

-Just be sure that you get input from a variety of sources within your company and especially from the department and team that the hire will be joining.
+Just be sure that you get input from a variety of sources within your company, especially from the department and team that the hire will be joining.

 Answering these questions will help you define your company culture: